plentymarkets/docs-raw/plentyInterface/Order.md

 </pre>

-Delete a order date specified by the id of the order and the type of the order date.
+Delete an order date from an order by the type of the order date

 ##### <strong>Parameters</strong>